tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 #  - Support for OS X 10.8 (Mountain Lion)
 #  - Interactivity now works on features that have negative or zero primary key values
 #  - Column names in CSV datasources named 'lng' are now automatically recognized as the longitude column
+#  - Added ability to zoom to layer extents
+#  - Fixed a bug where interactivity templates broke when they ended in a number value

 - version: 0.9.1
   date: 2012-05-07